Is Section GG making your head hurt? Net Health Therapy for Skilled Nursing is offering a regulatory remedy.

 Q: What patients should Section GG be completed on?

-A: Section GG must be completed on Medicare A PPS patients.
+A: Section GG must be completed on Medicare A PPS patients in inpatient rehabilitation facilities and post acute care settings.

 Q: Should Section GG only be completed once?